FIRPTA Attorney

 WHEN DO NONRECOGNITION PROVISIONS APPLY?

 Specifically, if a foreign person is selling their primary personal residence and its fair market value is less than $300,000, they are exempt from the withholding tax requirement.
+Understanding these exceptions is where consulting with a FIRPTA lawyer can provide significant value to your transaction.

 What Are the Applicable Withholding Rates?

-The withholding requirement has several different rates.
+The FIRPTA withholding requirement has several different rates.
 A 10% withholding rate applies to the sale of property when the amount realized is between $300,000 and $1 million.
 This rate also remains in effect if the property at issue is a primary residence.
 The rate of withholding increases to 15% if the sale price is valued over $1 million.

 PAYING TAX ON DISPOSITION OF U.S. REAL PROPERTY INTERESTS